CompassionAI/compassionai-website/content/results/no-language-left-behind.md

  - Olive-cormorant uses the olive-big tokenizer.
 This tokenizer is guaranteed to have no UNKs on Tibetan text.
 The NLLB tokenizer has ~3% UNK rate on the Kangyur and Tengyur; this is not huge but it is not zero.
  - We pre-trained olive-cormorant on the Kangyur and Tengyur, this encoder may be more in-domain.
- - Olive-cormorant is based on AlBERT, thus it has substantially fewer parameters than the NLLB encoder and is much faster and more memory efficient in inference.
+ - Olive-cormorant is based on AlBERT, thus it has substantially fewer parameters than the NLLB encoder (~101 million) and is much faster and more memory efficient in inference.

 With this in mind, we compare three models: